durham-university/vagrant-spotlight/readme.md

 You should now be able to [access Spotlight](http://localhost:7000/).
 Click to sign in, and then use the "Sign up" link under the login box to create your first user.

+(Omit this section now: Redis should start automatically.)
 Start a third command prompt and `vagrant ssh` again.
 Start the Redis server:
 ```
 redis-server